 If you want to have a wedding toss after the ceremony, make sure you have a specific space in mind.
 Usually it happens outside of your ceremony venue, but the location is really up to you.
 Pick your space and coordinate with your photographer to ensure that’s where it happens.
 Besides, this way you can work together to ensure there’s enough light and room to really capture the perfect moment.

-Mistake #6: Forgetting to ask guests what to do.
+Mistake #6: Forgetting to inform guests what to do.

-Guests won’t necessarily know what to do unless you request it.
+Guests won’t necessarily know your toss request unless you ask.
 Include a line in your program that says something like, “Please take a bag of confetti as you exit the ceremony & toss as the newlyweds exit.”
 Also, make sure the bags are in plain view, and easy to grab as guests exit.
 You can even give to guests with their programs as they enter the ceremony space, which works well, too.